Guarinov/applied-hands-on-computer-vision/Assignment-2/README.md

 python scripts/download_data.py
 ```

-Inside the script, define the variable `UR`L to point to the Google Drive folder containing the Nvidia Omniverse RGB and LiDAR data.
+Inside the script, define the variable `URL` to point to the Google Drive folder containing the Nvidia Omniverse RGB and LiDAR data.
 The folder should be organized as follows:
 - Subfolders indicate the label type (e.g., cubes or spheres).
 - Each sample is co-registered with a unique ID:
-- - RGB: 0001.png
+  - RGB: `0001.png`
-- - LiDAR: 0001.npy
+  - LiDAR: `0001.npy`
 The data should be provided as a compressed .zip file for efficient downloading.
 During execution, the script creates a temporary directory to unzip the files, and the final dataset will be available in the following structure:

 ```yaml